openhab/openhab-addons/bundles/org.openhab.binding.mqtt/README.md

 * __certificate__: The certificate hash.
 If **certificatepin** is set this hash is used to verify the connection.
 Clear to allow a new certificate pinning on the next connection attempt.
 If empty will be filled automatically by the next successful connection.
 An example input would be `SHA-256:83F9171E06A313118889F7D79302BD1B7A2042EE0CFD029ABF8DD06FFA6CD9D3`.
 * __publickey__: The public key hash.
 If **publickeypin** is set this hash is used to verify the connection.
 Clear to allow a new public key pinning on the next connection attempt.
 If empty will be filled automatically by the next successful connection.
 An example input would be `SHA-256:83F9171E06A313118889F7D79302BD1B7A2042EE0CFD029ABF8DD06FFA6CD9D3`.

+By default discovery services (like homie or homeassistant) are enabled on a broker.
+This behaviour can be controlled with a configuration parameter.

+* __enableDiscovery__:If set to true, enables discovery on this broker, if set to false, disables discovery services om this broker.

 ## Supported Channels

 You can extend your broker connection bridges with a channel: